jordipons/musicnn/DOCUMENTATION.md

 - **features:** a dictionary containing the outputs of the different layers that the selected model has.
 *Data format:* dictionary.
 *Keys*: ['timbral',  'temporal', 'cnn1', 'cnn2', 'cnn3', 'mean_pool', 'max_pool', 'penultimate']
-*Example:* see our [advanced](https://github.com/jordipons/musiCNN/blob/master/advanced%20example.ipynb) examples page.
+*Example:* see our [advanced](https://github.com/jordipons/musiCNN/blob/master/advanced%20example.ipynb) examples.